scnslabutsa/myhthelperEduContent/_episodes/TYD12b.md

 * What should I do if side effects/symptoms worsen and interfere with my daily life?

-* What type of over-the-counter mediation may I take for specific symptoms/side effects ( i.e., joint ache)?
+* What type of over-the-counter medication may I take for specific symptoms/side effects ( i.e., joint ache)?

 * What are the risks if I stop taking the hormone therapy or if I skip a dose?